Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

       // a @View method of the account
       BigInteger nonce = node
         .runInstanceMethodCallTransaction(TransactionRequests.instanceViewMethodCall
-          (account, // payer
+          (payer, // payer
           BigInteger.valueOf(50_000), // gas limit
           takamakaCode, // class path for the execution of the transaction MethodSignatures.NONCE, // method
-          account)).get() // receiver of the method call .asBigInteger(__ -> new ClassCastException());
+          payer)).get() // receiver of the method call .asBigInteger(__ -> new ClassCastException());

-      // we get the chain identifier of the network String chainId = node
+      // we get the chain identifier of the network String chainId = node.getConfig().getChainId();
-        .runInstanceMethodCallTransaction(TransactionRequests.instanceViewMethodCall
-          (account, // payer
-          BigInteger.valueOf(50_000), // gas limit
-          takamakaCode, // class path for the execution of the transaction MethodSignatures.GET_CHAIN_ID, // method
-          manifest)).get() // receiver of the method call .asString(__ -> new ClassCastException());

       var gasHelper = GasHelpers.of(node);

-      // we install family-0.0.1-SNAPSHOT.jar in the node: our account will pay TransactionReference family = node
+      // we install the family jar in the node: our account will pay TransactionReference family = node
         .addJarStoreTransaction(TransactionRequests.jarStore
-          (signer, // an object that signs with the payer's private key account, // payer
+          (signer, // an object that signs with the payer's private key payer, // payer
           nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
           BigInteger.valueOf(300_000), // gas limit: enough for this very small jar